Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 Question: how would you put the meta-protocol of Substrate into words?

-The client is basically a wasm meta-protocol that does only one thing.
+The node is basically a wasm meta-protocol that does only one thing.
 This meta-protocol is hardcoded, but the protocol itself is flexible.

 ---